mmehrotra/coe-graphql/README.md

 	}
 }
 ```
-***Response 9 Getting all the customers with the help of REST API at the backend based on the filter***
+***Response 9 GET /customers?firstname_contains="Mark" : Getting all the customers with the help of REST API at the backend based on the filter***
 ```
 {
   "data": {